ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 One might be concerned about taking additional space, but actually unsorted bam may offer a storage space savings over individual fastq files, besides reduction in complexity gained by combining forward and reverse reads.
+The above command uses `-M` in `samtools sort`, which sorts by minimizers, thereby saving tons of space.
+In my own anecdote, I transformed a 63M R1 and 55M R2 file into an 81M unmapped sorted bam file.
+This represents huge file storage savings.

 ## QA/QC